devkan/kiro-momentum/README.md

 A browser-based productivity dashboard that transforms from a peaceful, Momentum-style interface into a horror-themed nightmare based on simulated server health status.

+All information is stored in local storage and is not saved separately in a database.
+AWS integration is currently configured with dummy data, and some code modifications may be required when connecting with actual API keys.

 ## 📸 Screenshots

 ### Peaceful Mode (Hacker News RSS)